mmikayelyan/Detecting-Financial-Fraud-with-Machine-Learning/README.md

 - **Performance Metrics for Fraud Detection**
   - Interpreted confusion matrices for model evaluation.
   - Evaluated the cost of misclassification.
-  - Navigated the accuracy paradox and implemented metrics in scikit-learn.

 - **Optimal Model Selection**
   - Fine-tuned thresholds using performance metrics.